Traffic Processing Overview

 Traffic processing depends on the routing environment.
 The Cisco Service Control solution can operate in two typical routing schemes:

-•Symmetric (Normal)—For most flows the inbound and outbound traffic is routed through one SCE platform.
-For a marginal number of flows only one direction goes through this SCE platform.
+•Symmetric (Normal)—For most flows the inbound and outbound traffic is routed through one Cisco SCE platform.
+For a marginal number of flows, only one direction goes through this Cisco SCE platform.

-•Asymmetric—For a significant number of flows, only one direction (inbound or outbound) is routed through the SCE platform.
-For other flows, both directions go through this SCE platform.
+•Asymmetric—For a significant number of flows, only one direction (inbound or outbound) is routed through the Cisco SCE platform.
+For other flows, both directions go through this Cisco SCE platform.

-A flow is bidirectional when the inbound and outbound traffic of the flow pass through the same SCE platform.
-A unidirectional flow is one where only one of the inbound traffic and the outbound traffic go through the SCE platform.
+A flow is bidirectional when the inbound and outbound traffic of the flow passes through the same Cisco SCE platform.
+A unidirectional flow is one where only one of the inbound traffic and the outbound traffic go through the Cisco SCE platform.

 The Cisco Service Control solution can handle both unidirectional and bidirectional flows.
-The SCE platform can be configured to operate in either a symmetric or an asymmetric routing environment.
-The traffic processing capabilities of the SCE platform in the asymmetric environment is a subset of its capabilities in the symmetric environment.
+The Cisco SCE platform can be configured to operate in either a symmetric or an asymmetric routing environment.
+The traffic processing capabilities of the Cisco SCE platform in the asymmetric environment are a subset of its capabilities in the symmetric environment.

-When the Cisco Service Control solution is deployed in an asymmetric routing environment, and unidirectional classification is enabled, the SCE platform classification is better tuned to identify traffic based on a single direction.
-The SCE platform handles unidirectional flows independently, with no synchronization with other SCE platforms that might handle the flows' opposite direction.
+When the Cisco Service Control solution is deployed in an asymmetric routing environment, and unidirectional classification is enabled, the Cisco SCE platform classification is better tuned to identify traffic based on a single direction.
+The Cisco SCE platform handles unidirectional flows independently, with no synchronization with other Cisco SCE platforms that might handle the opposite direction of the flow.

 There are three stages of traffic processing:

-•Traffic classification—SCA BB analyses traffic flows and determines their type (for example, browsing, e-mail, file sharing, or voice).
+•Traffic classification—Cisco SCA BB analyses traffic flows and determines their type (for example, browsing, e-mail, file sharing, or voice).

-•Traffic accounting and reporting—SCA BB performs bookkeeping and generates Raw Data Records (RDRs) that let you analyze and monitor the network.
+•Traffic accounting and reporting—Cisco SCA BB performs bookkeeping and generates Raw Data Records (RDRs) that let you analyze and monitor the network.

-•Traffic control—SCA BB limits and prioritizes traffic flows according to their service, subscriber-package, subscriber quota state, and so on.
+•Traffic control—Cisco SCA BB limits and prioritizes traffic flows according to their service, subscriber-package, subscriber quota state, and so on.

-These three stages are described in the following sections.
+The three stages are described in these sections:

-You control how classification, reporting, and control are performed by editing service configurations and applying them to the SCE platform.
+You can control how classification, reporting, and control perform by editing the service configurations and by applying these configurations to the Cisco SCE platform.